MoOx/phenomic/docs/content/docs/usage/write.md

 One common thing that text files will require is front matter that contains some metadata about the content.

+If you need specific need, check out the [plugins](../plugins/) section of the documentation.

 ## Front matter